arnaudmorin/git-katas/bad-commit/README.md

 1. Start `git bisect`.
 2. Usually the HEAD is "bad", as it is in this exercise.
 Use `git bisect bad` to indicate it.
 3. Usually some old version will be good.
-In this exercise, the start version is.
+In this exercise, the start version is `63e1df85cb135e97e562c8f15f883bb4e5137e8c`.
 Use `git bisect good <commit-ish>` to indicate it.
 4. `git bisect` will then checkout various commits to find the bad commit.
 Continue indicating the state until it tells you the first bad commit.
 Keep track of this commit.
 5. Run `git bisect reset` so we can work on the repository.
 6. Use `git diff` to make sure that the bad commit only introduced `badfile`.